 Variations

-- Ginger ale, club soda or sparkling water: it's an optional ingredient if you want a slightly fizzy drink.
+- Ginger ale or lemon-lime soda like 7UP, club soda, or sparkling water: it's an optional ingredient if you want a slightly fizzy drink.
 It's perfect if you want to omit or don't use the extra liquor.
 We use it for the traditional sangria recipe.

 - Orange, peach and apple: use them unpeeled and sliced.